Selected Artwork

 Information

-Tschabalala Self (b.1990 Harlem, USA) lives and works in Upstate, NY.
-Self is an artist and builds a singular style from the syncretic use of painting, printmaking and sculpture to explore ideas surrounding the black body.
+Tschabalala Self (b.1990 Harlem, New York) lives and works in the Hudson Valley, New York.
+Self is an artist who builds a singular style from the syncretic use of painting, printmaking and sculpture to explore ideas surrounding the black body.
 She constructs depictions of predominantly women using a combination of sewn, printed, and painted materials, traversing different artistic and craft traditions.
 The formal and conceptual aspects of Self’s work seek to expand her critical inquiry into selfhood and human flourishing.
-Recent solo exhibitions and performances include Kunstmuseum, St. Gallen (2023); Le Consortium, Dijon (2022); Performa 2021 Biennial, New York City (2021); Baltimore Museum of Art, Baltimore (2021); ICA, Boston (2020); Hammer Museum, Los Angeles; Art Omi, Ghent (2019); Frye Art Museum, Seattle (2019) and Yuz Museum, Shanghai (2018).
+Recent solo exhibitions and performances include Espoo Museum of Modern Art, Finland (2024); Kunstmuseum, St. Gallen (2023); Le Consortium, Dijon (2022); Performa 2021 Biennial, New York City (2021); Baltimore Museum of Art, Baltimore (2021); ICA, Boston (2020); Hammer Museum, Los Angeles (2019); Art Omi, Ghent (2019); Frye Art Museum, Seattle (2019) and Yuz Museum, Shanghai (2018).

 Her work has been exhibited at: